 Recently we had a webcast on “Choosing a Remote DBA Service Provider”, which focused on getting the most out of your remote DBA services.
 Today we bring you the transcript of the questions we took live from the audience, along with a few that were left unanswered due to time constraints.
-Remember if you missed the presentation, you can always download the webcast recording here.

 Are Remote DBA services typically contracted or pay as you go?

 This largely depends on the provider; it can be done both ways.
 Our particular way of doing it is having a very flexible contract where you can move up or down in terms of hours or resources.
 Most providers offer some sort of contract so that you can maintain predictability in staffing and quality.